No-Yeast Chicken Hand Pies with Sour Cream Dough

 Step 2:

-Pour warm whey into a deep, wide bowl.
-Add sour cream to it, mix.
+Pour the warm whey into a deep, wide bowl.
+Add the sour cream and stir.

 Step 3:

-Beat the eggs into the mixture and mix them with a whisk.
+Crack the eggs into the mixture and whisk them in.

 Step 4: